jvkass/jvkass/README.md

 # Hey 👋

 I'm João Vitor, I'm from Brasil...
 I'm bachelor Computer Science at Federal University of Ceara, that <br>
-has been working as a Fullstack Developer since 2019.
+has been working as a Software Engineer since 2019.

 I'm dedicated about solving problems and learning.
 Always open to new challenges and ready to face changes.